tomasstolker/species/README.rst

 *species* is a toolkit for atmospheric characterization of directly imaged exoplanets.
 It provides a coherent framework for spectral and photometric analysis which builds on publicly-available data and models from various resources.

-There are tools available for retrieval of atmospheric and evolutionary parameters, synthetic photometry, interpolation of a variety atmospheric and evolutionary model grids, color-magnitude and color-color diagrams, empirical spectral analysis, spectral and photometric calibration, and analysis of emission lines.
+There are tools available for retrieval of atmospheric and evolutionary parameters, synthetic photometry, interpolation of a variety atmospheric and evolutionary model grids, color-magnitude and color-color diagrams, empirical spectral analysis, spectral and photometric calibration, and emission line analysis.
 The package has been released on `PyPI <https://pypi.org/project/species/>`_ and is actively developed and maintained on `Github <https://github.com/tomasstolker/species>`_.

 Documentation
 -------------